Evertras/play-nine-bot/README.md

 There are a bunch of tests in here that are technically flakey because they're checking for randomness in seeds that change on each run.
 I'm being a little lazy about passing custom seeds around and priming tests better that way.

+## Random fun findings

+The best threshold for replacing a face up card seems to be around 6.
+This may change depending on game state in the future, untested.